Dokdo Today: Living Symbol of Korean Sovereignty

 Explore Dokdo’s contemporary significance as Korea’s easternmost territory.
 Discover current administration, environmental protection, cultural import

-“The stones remember what history forgets — walk among them and listen.”
-Welcome to Korea’s Heritage Landscape Korea’s landscape is
+“The stones remember what history books sometimes forget — walk among them and listen.”
+Welcome to Korea’s Heritage Landscape Korea

-“To walk among Korea’s ancient stones is to hear the echo of a civilization that refused to be forgotten.”
-Quick
+“To walk among these ancient stones is to hear the whispers of those who shaped a civilization.”
+Introduction: Where History